gerencianet/gn-api-sdk-php/docs/CARNET.md

-## Creating carnets ##
+## Creating carnets

-Carnet is the payment form that you generate a set of charges with the payment method defined.
+Carnet is a payment method that generates a set of charges with the same payment information and customer in all of them.

-To generate a carnet, you have to set the items, a customer and the number of repeats (or parcels).
+To generate a carnet, you have mandatorily to set the items, a customer and the number of repeats (or parcels).

-If you want, you can send additional informations, defining:
+If you want, you can also send some additional informations:

 - The metadata information (like in the banking billet), with notification_url and/or custom_id
 - The expiration date to the first charge;